-This is a timeline of misconduct, corruption, and other actions of concern at the Greenfield Police Department.
+This is a timeline of known harms and malfeasance committed by the Greenfield Police Department.
 This is a working document which we will expand as additional information becomes available.
 This is NOT an exhaustive list but focuses on those incidents verifiable through public records and newspaper articles.

 Why share this list publicly?